Omeesha28/Project_1/README.md

 3. What are the most popular car models in the selected cities and do they have federal rebate?

 # Analysis
-### QUESTION 1 ANALYSIS: Which cities in Washington have the most electric and hybrid cars registered?
+### Sub-QUESTION 1 ANALYSIS: Which cities in Washington have the most electric and hybrid cars registered?
 #### Data Overview:
 -	Total Rows: 159,106
 -	Analysis Focus: Electric and Plug-in Hybrid Vehicles in Washington State, Top 5 Cities